• Skip to primary navigation

 Instructions

-• Preheat your oven to 425°F and spray a 9"x9" baking dish with cooking spray.
+• Preheat the oven to 425 ℉ and spray a 9x9-inch baking dish or cast iron pan with nonstick cooking spray.
 Set the baking dish aside.

 • In a medium mixing bowl, mix the cornmeal, baking powder, salt and sugar together until combined.